-For the exhibition HERE AND NOW at Museum Ludwig: Dynamic Spaces, the Museum Ludwig is collaborating with the platform Contemporary And (C&).
+For the sixth exhibition in the series “HERE AND NOW at Museum Ludwig”, the museum is collaborating with the art magazine “Contemporary And” (C&).

 Artists: Contemporary And (C&), The Nest Collective, CUSS & Vukani Ndebele, Nkiruka Oparah, Frida Orupabo